PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Experiments

-\textbf{Synthetic Scene Experiment.} To quantitatively evaluate the performance of PA-MPPI, we design three scenes to navigate through.
-The first is a C-shaped wall of varying sizes that is a good example of challenging obstacles.
-The second is a hole in a wall that the quadrotor must go through, similar to manholes that quadrotors must navigate through during ship inspections \cite{Dharmadhikari2023autoassess}.
-The third scene consists of four walls that the quadrotor must navigate past, which tests PA-MPPI's path-finding capabilities.
-The difficulty of each scene is parametrized by the size of the obstacles $w$ (each difficulty tested 5 times) or the diameter of the holes $r$ (5 random locations, each tested 2 times), as shown in Fig. \ref{fig:synth_scenes}.
+\textbf{Synthetic Scene Experiment.} To quantitatively evaluate the performance of PA-MPPI, we design three scenes for navigation.
+The first is a C-shaped wall of varying sizes, a challenging obstacle against greedy policies.
+The second is a hole in a wall, similar to manholes that quadrotors must navigate through during ship inspections \cite{Dharmadhikari2023autoassess}.
+The third scene consists of four walls that the quadrotor must navigate past, which tests path-finding capabilities and precise control through narrow gaps of $\SI{0.5}{\meter}$.
+The difficulty of each scene is parametrized by the size of the obstacles $w$ (each difficulty tested 5 times) or the diameter of the holes $r$ (5 random locations, each tested 2 times), as shown in Fig.~\ref{fig:synth_scenes}. \reb[R5.1]{We validate the sufficient difficulty of the scenes by first showing that a gradient-based trajectory optimization algorithm, EGO-Planner \cite{EGO-Planner}, fails to solve the tasks at harder difficulties.
+As shown in Fig.~\ref{fig:ego_planner_fail}, while EGO-Planner is able to successfully navigate past a small obstacle, the optimization fails to converge when the A* obstacle avoidance front-end deviates significantly from the initial trajectories, resulting in huge feasibility costs that prevent the optimization from converging.}

-To evaluate the effectiveness of incorporating mapping information in the perception cost, we chose a trajectory tracking MPPI controller as the baseline.
-As reported in \cite{saska2024MPPI}, this baseline is able to deviate from the reference trajectory to avoid obstacles, making it a suitable comparison in the navigation task.
-The tracking MPPI controller shares the same cost definition except that the perception cost~$\ell_{\text{perception}}$ is not used.
-Moreover, the goal cost~$\ell_{\text{goal}}$ is replaced with the trajectory tracking cost in~\cite{saska2024MPPI}.
-The reference trajectory is created by uniformly sampling waypoints along the straight line connecting the initial and goal position, and optimizing for a minimum-jerk trajectory with \SI{4}{\second} horizon.